Proposition 65: Time to Get Up to Speed

 New changes to CA Proposition 65, and what you need to do to get your business ready.

-Join us for a webinar to learn about updates to Proposition 65, such as new labeling requirements coming to effect, new listing, and how to best prepare your company to comply with California’s Proposition 65.
+Learn about updates to Proposition 65, such as new labeling requirements coming to effect, new listing, and how to best prepare your company to comply with California’s Proposition 65.

 - Andrew Pappas, Outdoor Industry Association